Documentation

 Pump/Three way valve

-Disconnect the wire PMP.A before the Thermal Fuse (so not at the pump) and connect the green cable from the wiring kit to this connection.
+Disconnect the wire PMP.A.
+This wire will either be connected to a thermal fuse or directly to the pump.
+If you have a thermal fuse, disconnect it before that.
+Connect the green cable from the wiring kit to this connection.
 Run the green cable to the P port of the PCB.

 Disconnect the wire PMP.B from the pump and use the grey wire from the wiring kit to piggy back off of this connection (one end at PMP.B, one end at the pump) and run it to the N port of the PCB.